Burglary suspect leads police on wild chase throughout Philadelphia

 The suspect was again spotted in Northeast Philadelphia Monday night, but again, he was able to flee officers.

 Chopper 6 was also overhead as police made multiple attempts to bring this man into custody.
-Police say he's been using the same white Honda to commit his crimes.
+Small say he's been using the same white Honda to commit his crimes.

 The suspect led officers into Philadelphia's West Oak Lane section through Fairmount Park and into Germantown.